-Two consumer grade CCTV cameras were connected to a digital video recorder to record the flight of bats as they flew in and out of the cave.
+Two consumer grade CCTV (WHICH) cameras were connected to a digital video recorder (WHICH) to record the flight of bats as they flew in and out of the cave.
 While mostly recording at 22 Hz, the cameras showed frame rates between 18-27 Hz, frame drops, and did not always record synchronously.
 However, we were still able to view a bat flight bout on both cameras due to the common burnt-in timestamps on each frame.
 The two cameras were placed in approximately the same position on every recording night.
 The cameras were so placed to maximise the total cave area recorded while also capturing the video-sync signal in the form of a blinking LED light.
 Recording sessions with both cameras showing stable field-of-views were analysed.
 Regions of the video files with stable camera positions were analysed.
 Video was recorded continuously through the night and resulted in two video files (one per camera) for each recorded hour.

 The audio and video feeds were synchronised using the low-cost method described in (Laurijssen et al. 2018).
 Briefly, ON-OFF signals between 0.08-0.5 seconds was generated and fed into the fourth audio channel of the USG 416H and used to drive the blinking of an LED.
 The random ON-OFF signal was generated by a Raspberry Pi (See Supplementary Information for script, circuit and associated notes).